kumoai.experimental.rfm.LocalGraph#

 ) from the foreign keyfkey

-in the source table to the primary key in the destination table.These edges are treated as bidirectional.
+in the source table to the primary key in the destination table.The link is treated as bidirectional.

 - Parameters: